This colourful Rainbow Piñata cake is great for a birthday party or get together. Children will be wowed with the surprise centre too.

 14. Fill in the centre with your choice of sweets (jelly beans, m&ms, smarties work well).

-15. Place the final sponge on top and then cover the whole cake with the remaining buttercream covering the sides and the top, so its completely covered in a thin layer.
+15. Then, place the final sponge on top and then cover the whole cake with the remaining buttercream covering the sides and the top, so its completely covered in a thin layer.

 16. Starting with your first colour buttercream, pipe a blob at the bottom of the cake and using a palette knife press into the blob then swipe to the right.
 Pipe the next blob where the swipe is, then again press from the blob and swipe, carry on all the way around the cake until they meet.